 5. Alcoholic SLURRED speech cannot be understood.

-6. I like to be productive and Sobriety is KEY to productivity.
+6. I like to be productive and sobriety is KEY to productivity.

 7. I like to DRIVE more than I like to fly.

 8. I did not GROW up in a house where alcoholic beverages was prevalent.
+So, I didn't like the look of my uncle flat on his face from being drunk.

 9. The health of my LIVER means a lot to me.